ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/runtime_integration/subscription_mgmt.md

   * Terminating a subscription removes it from storage, making it unavailable for future operations.
   * The storage deposit and any remaining held balance will be returned to the user.
-  * This is a "fire and forget" XCM call.
-See the [notes section](https://www.google.com/search?q=%23notes) for more details.

 -----